uliana1one/KeyPass/docs/tutorial.md

 # KeyPass Identity Platform Tutorial

-This comprehensive tutorial will guide you through integrating the KeyPass Identity Platform with **wallet authentication**, **DID creation**, **credential management**, and **privacy-preserving features** into your applications.
+This comprehensive tutorial will guide you through integrating the KeyPass Identity Platform with **wallet authentication**, **DID creation**, **credential management**, **privacy-preserving features**, and **backend services** into your applications.
 We'll cover both React and vanilla JavaScript implementations with step-by-step examples.

 ## What is KeyPass?